erolrecep/moviebarcode/README.md

 ### Project Setup

 Setup development environment with the provided *requirement.txt* file.
 However, due to TLS OpenSSL issue, you need to build *OpenCV* for your system.
 Then, add *.so* file to your virtualenv.
+If you're on OS X, you can install "opencv-contrib-python==3.3.1.11".

         $ mkvirtualenv movie_barcode